awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

    In the previous output, the value for `IP:` is a unique IP address that can be reached from any node or pod within the cluster, but it can't be reached from outside of the cluster\.
 The values for `Endpoints` are IP addresses assigned from within your VPC to the pods that are part of the service\.

 1. View the details of one of the pods listed in the output when you [viewed the namespace](#sample-app-view-namespace) in a previous step\.
-If you deployed a Windows app, replace *linux* with **windows** and replace *776d8f8fd8\-78w66* with the value returned for one of your pods\.
+If you deployed a Windows app, replace `linux` with **windows** and replace `776d8f8fd8-78w66` with the value returned for one of your pods\.

    ```
    kubectl -n eks-sample-app describe pod eks-sample-linux-deployment-65b7669776-m6qxz